Kentucky’s Finest Rifle from its Western Barrens Region ©

 Figure No.1: A full length view of the Harmon West rifle shows its long barrel, slender lines, and superb original finish on both stock and metal parts.
 The large brass patchbox is a great rarity in the Barrens School, as is the coin silver inlay work.
 The rifle exceeds all other known Barrens School rifles in its decoration.
 Author’s collection, photo by Jeremiah Johnson Trading Co., CT.

 Figure No.4: The Harmon West rifle’s patchbox is its most outstanding feature since Barrens School rifles never [until this rifle was found] used full patchboxes.
 The finial’s four-petaled flower hints at a Virginia influence, but the gunsmith’s family had North Carolina roots.
 The box outline is not as perfect or sophisticated as those on Bluegrass rifles, yet it is fully engraved, well-made, and adds an extremely important detail to the rifle.
-The large coin silver moon inlay and basketweave checkering on the wrist are also rare details on rifles from the Barrens area.
+The large coin silver moon inlay and basketweave wrist checkering are also rare details on rifles from the Barrens area.
 Barely visible on top the comb ahead of the butt plate extension is another diamond-shaped silver inlay.
 Autho’s collection, photo by Jeremiah Johnson Trading Co., CT.

 Figure No. 5: The back of the butt on the “H. West” rifle is nicely decorated with three coin silver inlays.
 Despite lacking a cheekpiece, the butt’s back side is one of the most attractive areas of the rifle with its large “snake” inlay and smaller 6-petal flower inlay, both fully engraved.
 Author’s collection, photo by Jeremiah Johnson Trading Co., CT.